 Slow Roast Leg of Lamb is Aussie as Apple Pie is to Americans.
 Many people consider Roast Lamb as the Australian National Dish, and for good reason.
 The Aussie lamb is absolutely delicious!
 A popular Sunday Roast, that you can enjoy any day of the week!
 I find that Australian Lamb has better flavor than many lambs sold from other countries.
 There is just something tasty about naturally grass fed Australian lamb.
+Check out my Instant Pot Greek Lamb recipe for a quick way to make roasted lamb.

 What is Sunday Roast?